 H. Olesen, Some Faggy Gestures, Forum: Conversations on Queer Affect and Queer Archives, “Art Journal” 72/2 (2013), 90-97.

 S. Papapetros, Aby Warburg as Reader of Gottfried Semper: Reflections on the Cosmic Character of Ornament, in C. MacLeod, V. Plesch, C. Schoell-Glassin (eds.), Elective Affinities: Testing Word and Image Relationships, Amsterdam 2009, 317-336.

 S. Papapetros, World Ornament: The Legacy of Gottfried Semper’s 1856 Lecture on Adornment, “RES: Anthropology and Aesthetics” 57-58 (2010), 309-329.

 S. Papapetros, On the Animation of the Inorganic: Art, Architecture, and the Extension of Life, Chicago 2012.

 S. Papapetros, From Ornament to Object: Genealogies of Architectural Modernism.
 Alina Payne Yale University Press, 2012, 360 pages, 62 color and 108 black-and-white illustrations $65.00 (hardcover), “Journal of Architectural Education” 68/2 (2014) 286-288.

 - Papapetros 2019

-S. Papapetros, Warburg and World Ornament: An Ethnography of Spaces, “Image, Ornament, Matter: A Symposium on their Limits and Intersections in the History of Art”, School of Art + Art History, University of Florida, A Harn Eminent Scholar Chair in Art History (HESCAH), event at the Samuel P. Harn Museum of Art.
-Gainesville, Florida 2019.
+S. Papapetros, Warburg and World Ornament: An Ethnography of Spaces, “Image, Ornament, Matter: A Symposium on their Limits and Intersections in the History of Art”, School of Art + Art History, University of Florida, A Harn Eminent Scholar Chair in Art History (HESCAH), Samuel P. Harn Museum of Art, Gainesville, Florida 2019.

 - Payne 2012